 Their wedding photos were featured in MyNorth Wedding.
 Get your copy.

 It’s been three happy years since actress Amy Smart and HGTV host Carter Oosterhouse were married in Traverse City—but their wedding still makes occasional trash-talking headlines—trash talking in a good way, that is.
-The Oosterhouses’ 200-guest, very green event on September 10, 2011, yielded just a half-bag of garbage, so the couple has become de facto experts on the subject of green nuptials.
+The Oosterhouses’ 200-guest, very green event on September 10, 2011, yielded just a half-bag of garbage.
+The couple has become de facto experts on the subject of green nuptials.
 Just this fall, Amy told E!
-News that she’d be happy to share green wedding tips with Nashville-star Hayden Panettiere before her upcoming big day.
+News she’d be happy to share green wedding tips with Nashville-star Hayden Panettiere before her upcoming big day.

-“We danced for hours!” says Amy.
+“We danced for hours!”
+Amy says.
 “The weather was perfect, everything flowed smoothly, and it was joyous to be with everyone we love.
 We both truly had the best time!”

 Click the cover to read the latest issue of MyNorth Wedding.